snehangshudas/Pitlake-Inventory-Project-/README.md

 Optional information may be provided which can include WTCL, water quality, no. of floral species, no. of faunal species, pH etc.

 ## Releases
-PiP_Android v1.0.0: An apk file for your local use in Android phones.
+[PiP](PiP_Android.apk): An apk file for your local use in Android phones.

-PiP_HTML v1.0.1: A shareable HTML file for personal/public uses.
+[PiP](Pitlake Inventory Project (EC).html): A shareable HTML file for personal/public uses.

-Note:
-To open the PiPv1.0.0----> Copy paste the adddress in your search bar.
-It will fetch you the result.

-Project's Principal investigator: Dr. Santanu Gupta (Division of Wetland Ecology, SACON, Coimbatore, TN)
-email: dr_sansacon@yahoo.com; santanu.gupta77@yahoo.com
+[PiP](PiP v1.0.0.0): An ArcGIS Online link for opening in ArcGIS platform

+## Contributors
+`Mr. Snehangshu Das` (Shivaji University, Kolhapur, Maharashtra, India) `Dr. Aparajita Mukherjee` (Division of Wetland Ecology, Salim Ali Centre for Ornithology, Tamil Nadu, India) `Dr. Santanu Gupta` (Division of Wetland Ecology, Salim Ali Centre for Ornithology, Tamil Nadu, India)

+## Contact Details
-For any submission/issues/collaboration, contact administrator: snehangshudas@yandex.com
+For any submission/issues/collaboration, contact:
+Dr. Santanu Gupta ``email: dr_sansacon@yahoo.com; santanu.gupta77@yahoo.com``
+Mr. Snehangshu Das ``email: snehangshudas@yandex.com``

+## License
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details